packit/packit.dev/content/docs/guide.md

 ## Agenda

-Being fully on-board of the packit train may take some time and effort.
-This is why we decided to split the on-boarding process into multiple checkpoints:
+We have split the on-boarding process into multiple stages:

 1. Have packit tooling installed locally.
 2. RPM builds pass on your laptop.